- Alienware M17x-R4 reviewed

-On the right hand side you will find two USB 3.0 connectors (painted in black), eSATA, nine-in-one card reader equipped a micro SD slot.
+On the left hand side you will find two USB 3.0 connectors (painted in black), eSATA, nine-in-one card reader equipped a micro SD slot.
 Also, there is slot-loading dual layer Blu-ray reader (BD-ROM, DVD±RW, CD-RW).
 Note that this is custom build and you can get some other optical drives as well.

 You won’t come across an HDMI input port on most lappies, but the Alienware actually has one.
 We tried it out and connected out desktop rig to the Alienware, which was practically transformed into a monitor in the process.
 You can tinker around with a few HDMI-in settings in the driver control panel.

 Displayport, HDMI, and VGA outs are also part of the design.
 Next to them on the left hand side you will also find two USB 3.0 ports, a Gigabit LAN port, S/P DIF, microphone, headset and headphone connector.
 You can share your movie sound without a splitter, which is a great option for people who fly a lot.
 Let’s not forget the Kensington lock as it is still there, but the 1394 Firewire port for cameras that many video enthusiasts can find attractive for speedy content transfer is no longer present.